kera-cudmore/rosie-portfolio/README.md

 [Shields.io](https://shields.io/) To add badges to the README

-[Leaflet.js](https://leafletjs.com/examples/quick-start/) For the map on the interests page.
+[Leaflet.js Version 1.9.4](https://leafletjs.com/examples/quick-start/) For the map on the interests page.

 - - -